nachocaru/xaprb.com/content/blog/2006-04-30-how-to-optimize-subqueries-and-joins-in-mysql.md

 select * from subcategory where id = ????
 -- result: category = 14</pre>

-Now that I have found a suitable value (14), I&#8217;ll use it in subsequent queries.
-Here&#8217;s my query to find all subcategories with more than 2000 items in category 14:
+Now that I have found a suitable value (14), I'll use it in subsequent queries.
+Here's my query to find all subcategories with more than 2000 items in category 14:

 <pre>select c.id
 from subcategory as c